DeepTalk-CS175/chatbot/README.md

 # CS 175 IR-based Chatbot
 A Conversational chatbot based on information retreival techniques.
 It was trained through DailyDialog dataset.

-Note: GoogleNews-vectors-negative300.bin is ignored as the file size is too large.

 ## How to Run this Chatbot in Your Local Machine
 ### Prerequisites
 * Flask
 * DailyDialog dataset
-* Google News pre-trained word2vec model
+* Google News pre-trained word2vec model (not included in this repo as the file size is too large)
 * Packages needed:
     * Gensim
     * pyemd